easyJet CRM iPad App

 EasyJet's digital business has developed rapidly over recent years.
 The budget airline reported an 18% increase in the number of people visiting its platforms between 2013 and 2015.
 Planning ahead for the increasing digital workload easyJet wanted to become more agile and creative with managing its customer relationship management (CRM) work.

+Role.
 As the UI / UX designer I worked closely with the creative director to create the wireframes, sitemaps and visuals for the prototype.

+The Problem.
 Digital Agency Rapier were in a pitch process for creative work and campaigns for easyJets European CRM account.
 But through the conversations with the CRM project managers learnt about shortcomings of its current working methods with agencies.
 Rapier saw a potential opportunity to produce a product the client needed but hadn’t requested to potentially achieve more efficiency in managing digital projects.

 As this was not part of the original scope for the CRM work Rapier wanted to develop the product on the side and present it to the client as a proof of concept.